Traveling to Kauai? Got kids? Check out my top 10 list of fun things to do in Kauai with kids – including everything from surfing to eating shave ice.

 Another great perk of this beach is many of the trees are perfect for climbing.
 These trees beat monkey bars and playground structures any day.
 I even joined in the climbing fun and jumped into the ocean from the sprawling tree branches that hovered over the water.

 Other Kauai Beaches

-Before you go to any Kauai beach, make sure you check out Kauai Explorer.
+Before you go to any Kauai beach with kids, make sure you check out Kauai Explorer.
 This website has fantastic information on beach conditions, appropriate activities (e.g. surfing, snorkeling, swimming), and whether there’s a lifeguard on duty.
 Also, make sure you know when the surf will be up in your area.
 For instance, usually the surf is big on the north side of the island in the winter, which makes it harder to find suitable swimming spots for kids.

 As far as my favorite beaches in Kauai, I’ve already mentioned them: Hanalei, Anini, and Lydgate Park.
 We went to them over and over.
 Poipu Beach was pretty but in my opinion it’s not worth the drive.
 I didn’t find much else to do in Poipu other than go to the beach.
 The North Shore of Kauai is gorgeous, lush and green, and uncrowded.

 Sip a cocktail and enjoy appetizers at the beach-side bar at the St. Regis Hotel in Princeville while the kids enjoy this secluded beach in Hanalei Bay.
 The beach access is to the left of the guard station right before the St. Regis hotel.
 The hike down to the beach (and back up) is a great work out.
 Lots of stairs.
 But once you’re down to the beach, the St. Regis provides a gorgeous backdrop while the kiddos play in the ocean.